JESUS GIVES US HIS ABIDING COMFORT AND ENDLESS JOY

 “So they will be called oaks of righteousness, the planting of the Lord, that He may be glorified.” – Isaiah 61:3

 As believers, we are the prophesied oaks of righteousness.
-The redemption of our Lord has made us righteous.
-Through the power of Christ, we are His strong and mighty ones (Ephesians 6:10) … the ones chosen by God and planted on earth to glorify Him.
+Our Redeemer has made us righteous.
+Through the power of Christ, we are His strong and mighty ones (Ephesians 6:10) … the ones chosen by Him and planted on earth to glorify Him.

 “I delight greatly in the Lord; my soul rejoices in my God.
 For He has clothed me with garments of salvation and arrayed me in a robe of His righteousness.” – Isaiah 61:10

 We praise our Lord for who He is and all He has done for us.
 He alone is perfect in righteousness.
-Jesus, our Redeemer, replaces our unclean garments of sin with His robes of righteousness white as snow.
+Our Savior replaces our unclean garments of sin with His robes of righteousness white as snow.